kodayv/kodayv.github.io/essays/RussianCulture.md

 <img class="ui tiny left circular floated image" src="../images/The_Conversation_(Calgary).jpg">

-Among Rusians, casually touching the person that is being conversed with is a norm.
+Among Russians, casually touching the person that is being conversed with is a norm.
 To not do it is a sign of rejection.
 She attended a few social groups in America and discussed how people attended preferred to keep their distance and not touch one another.
 She felt that her culture was more emotionally supportive of one another, where those in her American groups will want only superficial news about a person’s well-being.

  She made mention that in America, the facial expressions of almost everybody is happy, as people here smile a lot more.
 In Russia those whom a person is conducting business with, including the cashier at a store, will not smile.
 Smiles are special expressions reserved for friends.
 During the years she has spent working in America, she has adapted, and smiles to strangers although she still sees it to be odd and less sincere.